spdx/Spdx-Java-Library/README.md

 Currently the library offers these configuration options:
 1. `org.spdx.storage.listedlicense.SpdxListedLicenseWebStore.enableCache` - a boolean that enables or disables the WebStore's local cache.
 Defaults to `false` (the cache is disabled).
 The cache location is determined as per the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) i.e. `${XDG_CACHE_HOME}/Spdx-Java-Library` or `${HOME}/.cache/Spdx-Java-Library`).
 2. `org.spdx.storage.listedlicense.SpdxListedLicenseWebStore.cacheCheckIntervalSecs` - a long that controls how often each cache entry is rechecked for staleness, in units of seconds.
 Defaults to 86,400 seconds (24 hours).
-Set to 0 (zero) to have each cache entry checked every time (note: this will result in a lot more network I/O and negatively impact performance, albeit not as much as not using the cache at all).
+Set to 0 (zero) to have each cache entry checked every time (note: this will result in a lot more network I/O and negatively impact performance, albeit there is still a substantial performance saving vs not using the cache at all).

 Note that both of these configuration options can only be modified prior to initialization of Spdx-Java-Library.
 Once the library is initialized, subsequent changes to either or both of these Java properties will have no effect.